Cybersecurity Training with OSS – OopsSec Store

 - Red Team Exercises: Simulate real-world attacks in a controlled environment.

-- Secure Coding Workshops: Use the codebase to demonstrate secure vs. insecure patterns.
+- Secure Coding Workshops: Demonstrate secure vs. insecure patterns using the codebase.

 - Bug Bounty Preparation: Practice identifying vulnerabilities before participating in public programs.